-Push-back pallet racking combines the density of drive-in rack with the selectivity of single selective pallet rack using a series of mobile carts that ride on rails within each row.
+Push-back pallet rack combines the density of drive-in rack with the selectivity of single-selective pallet rack.
+The uniqueness of push-back rack is the series of mobile carts that ride on rails within each row.
 A loaded pallet is placed on the upper cart within the system.
 As the next pallet is loaded, the forklift gently pushes the first pallet load back, exposing the 2nd cart.
 The process continues until all carts are used (typically 3-4 deep), with the last pallet resting on the rails.
 As each pallet is extracted the subsequent pallet flows to the aisle face for selection, allowing for highly productive pallet retrieval.

 Advantages | Considerations: